Frantz Fanon: Algeria

-After his residency, Fanon practised psychiatry at Pontorson, near Mont Saint-Michel, for another year and then (from 1953) in Algeria.
+After his residency, Fanon practiced psychiatry at Pontorson, near Mont Saint-Michel, for another year and then from 1953, in Algeria.
 He was chef de service at the Blida-Joinville Psychiatric Hospital in Algeria.
 He worked there until his deportation in January 1957.

-Fanon's methods of treatment started evolving, particularly by beginning socio-therapy to connect with his patients' cultural backgrounds.
+Fanon's methods of treatment started evolving, particularly by beginning sociotherapy to connect with his patients' cultural backgrounds.
 He also trained nurses and interns.
 Following the outbreak of the Algerian revolution in November 1954, Fanon joined the Front de Libération Nationale (FLN), after having made contact with Pierre Chaulet at Blida in 1955.
 Working at a French hospital in Algeria, Fanon became responsible for treating the psychological distress of the French soldiers and officers who carried out torture in order to suppress anti-colonial resistance.
-Additionally, Fanon was also responsible for treating Algerian torture victims.
+Fanon was also responsible for treating Algerian torture victims.

 Fanon made extensive trips across Algeria, mainly in the Kabylia region, to study the cultural and psychological life of Algerians.
 His lost study of "The marabout of Si Slimane" is an example.
-These trips were also a means for clandestine activities, notably in his visits to the ski resort of Chrea which hid an FLN base.
+These trips were also a means of conducting clandestine activities, notably during his visits to the ski resort of Chrea, which hid an FLN base.